-What’s in it for you: A heartbreaking coming-of-age novel that will leave you breathless.
+What’s in it for you: A heartbreaking coming-of-age book club book that will leave you breathless.

-Aibileen is raising her seventh white kid while nursing the pain of her own son’s unfortunate death; Minny, with her sassy cooking and even sassier tongue; and white Miss Skeeter, fresh from college, curious about the whereabouts of her beloved missing maid.
+Aibileen is a Black maid raising her seventh white kid while nursing the pain of her own son’s unfortunate death.

-What’s in it for you: An unputdownable novel about a devastatingly unjust world.
+What’s in it for you: An unputdownable book club book about a devastatingly unjust world

-The first time she stepped in a classroom Tara Westover was seventeen years old.
+The first time she stepped in a classroom, Tara Westover was 17 years old.
 Growing up, she was taught to stew herbs into medicine, scavenge in the family scrap yard, and help her family get ready for the apocalypse.